intersystems/quickstarts-multimodel-dotnet/README.md

-# Multimodel QuickStart for .NET
+# Multimodel QuickStart for .NET Code Sample

 This code shows multi-model access to InterSystems IRIS Data Platform in .NET.